Hezbollah armed strength: History

 In 1984, training was centered in the Sheikh Abdullah Barracks in Lebanon, with fighters sleeping in the barracks at night and leaving during the day in fear of air raids.
-Following Israeli air raids on their training camps in the Bekaa valley in 1994, Hezbollah training more furtively in the Bekaa Valley with small tents and foxholes.
-The end of the 2006 war brought large manpower demands that required the group to expand its training facilities, and since then Hezbollah has had fairly large and built-up training camps.
+Following Israeli air raids on their training camps in the Bekaa valley in 1994, Hezbollah trained more furtively in the Bekaa Valley, with small tents and foxholes.
+The end of the 2006 war brought large manpower demands that required Hezbollah to expand its training facilities.
+Since then, Hezbollah has had fairly large and built-up training camps.

 In the early 1980s, some Hezbollah fighters travelled to Iran and fought against the Iraqi Army in the Iran–Iraq War.
 In the 1990s, the IRGC trained Hezbollah in infiltration techniques, explosives, and intelligence operations to promote advanced guerrilla warfare.
 Top leaders, including Hassan Nasrallah, reportedly trained for several months in North Korea in the late 1980s.

-The number of full-time fighters and Iranian liaison officers apparently decreased in the early 2000s as the group wound down from the peak of the insurgency.
-Direct Iranian-led training camps in Lebanon apparently ended around 2006 and travel to Iran for training was wound-down in the 2010s as it was replaced by combat in Syria.
+The number of full-time fighters and Iranian liaison officers apparently decreased in the early 2000s as Hezbollah wound down from the peak of the insurgency.
+Direct Iranian-led training camps in Lebanon apparently ended around 2006.
+Travel to Iran for training was wound-down in the 2010s as it was replaced by combat in Syria.
 Training in Iran provides the opportunity to train on larger-scale weapons than would be practical in Lebanon.

 Since 2006 and especially the group's involvement in the Syrian Civil War, Hezbollah has engaged in a massive manpower buildup.
-Some observers suggest it has decreased the organization's quality, though Hezbollah fighters claim this is not the case.
-Since 2006, the group has built training camps in Lebanon focusing on urban warfare.
+Some observers suggest it has decreased Hezbollah's quality, though Hezbollah fighters claim this is not the case.
+Since 2006, Hezbollah has built training camps in Lebanon focusing on urban warfare.
 Experienced fighters rotate from the front lines to instructor roles in training camps.
 Agents from Iran's Ministry of Intelligence train Hezbollah as well, and North Korean instructors possibly participated in the 1980s and 1990s.

 Training by the IRGC is described as serious and in-depth.
-The Syrian regime was involved in Hezbollah's training for decades, but since the start of the Syrian Civil War the pattern has reversed, and Hezbollah now "provides training, advice and extensive logistical support to the Government of Syria."
-In response to the high manpower demands of the Syrian Civil War, the group has reportedly shortened its background check and training regimens for new recruits, though the quality remains high.
+The Syrian government was involved in Hezbollah's training for decades.
+Since the start of the Syrian Civil War, the pattern has reversed, and Hezbollah now "provides training, advice and extensive logistical support to the Government of Syria."
+In response to the high manpower demands of the Syrian Civil War, Hezbollah has reportedly shortened its background check and training governmentns for new recruits, though the quality remains high.

 Recruitment

 Recruitment is a slow process taking months to years, with recruiters looking for pious, conservative, and disciplined individuals.
 Hezbollah's "internal security wing" cooperates with Iran's intelligence services to vet select recruits for more advanced training, with rigorous family background inspection.
 Promotion within the ranks comes from patient talent spotting of trusted and gifted individuals.
-Fighters are generally older and well-educated; one study found that Hezbollah combatants who were killed in action had more education than civilian peers.
+Fighters are generally older and well-educated.
+One study found that Hezbollah combatants who were killed in action had more education than civilian peers.
 To an unusual degree for a non-state actor, Hezbollah members are specialized in fields like IEDs, artillery, engineering, and communications.